In this document:

 Download the Container’s JSON File

-To start you’re going to need to download the pre-made container, this holds the Triggers, Variables and Tags you need to send the custom events to Google Analytics.
+To start, you will need to download the pre-made container; this holds the Triggers, Variables, and Tags you need to send the custom events to Google Analytics.

 Download the JSON Container File Here